Importing configuration from an identity provider and configuring the SAML authentication

 After you import SAML metadata, most of the fields on the Authentication page get populated with imported values.

-Use this field to enable automatic rollover.
+Use this URL to enable automatic rollover — Automatic certificate update on the Remedy SSO server after this certificate is updated on the SAML IdP side.
 Such rollovers are more frequent if you use Azure Active Directory as an identity provider.

 IdP Entity ID